 I have previously worked for Essex Wildlife Trust and managed projects for the University of Bristol and the National Trust.
 I now divide my time between working for my family farm business and writing for a number of different publications.
 I also sit on the committee of A Focus on Nature, the UK’s largest youth nature network, working to engage young conservationists with farming issues.

 I have published work for The Guardian, Countrysquire Magazine, The Countryman, the Sustainable Food Trust, Rewilding Britain and New Nature Magazine, among others.
-I am also the Conservation Editor for Farmland Magazine.

 In 2014 I was awarded the George Hare Leonard prize for history.